 The following sections list the resource types based on their availability: global across regions, within a single region, or within a single availability domain.

 In general: IAM resources are global.
-DB Systems, instances, volumes, and subnets are specific to an availability domain.
+DB Systems, instances, and volumes are specific to an availability domain.
 Everything else is regional.
 Exception: Subnets were originally designed to be specific to an availability domain.
 Now, you can create regional subnets, which is what Oracle recommends.

 - API signing keys